Dog first aid you need to know

 Do you have the necessary knowledge to save your dog's life out in the field?
-A reader isn't confident he'd know what to do and asks for advice ...
+Should you call the vet?
+Patch up the dog yourself?
+Tony Buckwell answers a reader's query.

-- Treatment can usually be provided more quickly if the dog is taken to the surgery, rather than if the vet is called out.
+There may not always be a vet instantly available but there are normally trained staff on hand who can advise on what immediate action to take.
+Have a pen handy in case another number is given and to take note of any instructions.
+Treatment can usually be provided more quickly if the dog is taken to the surgery, rather than if the vet is called out.
 Drive carefully when taking the patient to the surgery.

 Never give human medicines to a dog, unless instructed by a vet.
 (Why you should never give dogs ibuprofen.)
 Some commonly used human medicines can do more harm than good in animals.
 Similarly, do not offer food or drink in case an anaesthetic is needed.
 Knowing what to do in an emergency can save your pet’s life but, just like in human medicine, applying some knowledge of first aid does not necessarily preclude the need to contact the emergency services.

 You might also like to read how to keep your dog safe on a shoot.